 Shows report-specific help.

-In addition to a report menu, every report section (by default) has a section-specific menu for every report section:
+In addition to a report menu, every report section (by default) has a section-specific menu:

 A typical report section menu shows these options: